gavdraper/gavdraper.github.io/_drafts/2018-05-11-SQL-Server-Partition-Swapping.md

 GO
 {% endhighlight %}

-I'll keep the sales table simple by just putting a date and quantity on it, I'll also add a computed field for month as that's what we need to pass into the partition function...
+I'll keep the sales table small by just putting a date and quantity on it, I'll also add a computed field for month as that's what we need to pass into the partition function...

 {% highlight sql %}
 CREATE TABLE DaySales